Pranav-Patill/UserGroupListAzureAD/README.md

 To Do
 1) Before execution of code:
     -	Save all files in a directory and Copy the path.
-    -	Paste the copied Path in Path variable.
+    -	Paste the copied Path in _**Path**_ variable.
-    -	Edit the Path by replacing “\” with “\\” .
+    -	Edit the Path by replacing “\” with “\\\”.
-        -	Eg D:\Projects   D:\\Projects
+        -  Eg D:\Projects -> D:\\\Projects
-    -	Enter the Application name or a Keyword of applications you want to search in Application_name variable .
+    -	Enter the Application name or a Keyword of applications you want to search in _**Application_name**_ variable .
-    -	Enter the name of Excel Report File that you want to generate it with in Report_fileName variable.
+    -	Enter the name of Excel Report File that you want to generate it with in _**Report_fileName**_ variable.
 2) While execution of code:
-    -	It will ask for sign in credential and authentication to login to your Azure Account.(If failed in authentication with fingerprint then please try it with OTP Code).
+    -	It will ask for sign in credential and authentication to login to your Azure Account.
+(If failed in authentication with fingerprint then please try it with OTP Code).
 3) After code executed: (We need to split column A of “AppList” Sheet as it gets the Data for final report)
     -	Open the Excel Report File generated in the same directory and Open “AppList” Sheet.
-    -	Select entire A column
+    -	Select entire column **A**.
-    -	Now go to Tabs and select “Data” field
+    -	Now go to Tabs and select “Data” field.
-    -	In “Data” Select “Text to Column”
+    -	In “Data” Select “Text to Column”.
     -	A popup will be displayed, just click “Next” button twice and then click “Finish”.
-    -	And Save the Excel File
+    -	And Save the Excel File.